ed-curran/TrustBox/apps/dpdtf/README.md

-# Demo Property Data Trust Framework (DPDTF)
+# HomebuyingUk (FKA.
+DPDTF)

-This is a simple demonstration site playing the role of a trust framework author, and a scheme within the [DDIATF](../docs/README.md).
+This is a simple demonstration site playing the role of a trust framework author, and a scheme within  [TrustUk](../docs/README.md).
 Specifically, this trust framework is modeled after the [Property Data Trust Framework](https://propdata.org.uk/) (PDTF) created by the [Home Buying and Selling Group](https://homebuyingandsellinggroup.co.uk/), and now managed by the [Open Property Data Association ](https://openpropdata.org.uk/).
 The PDTF seeks to enable people and organisation within the UK to exchange trustworthy property data more easily.